anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 ## 1. Current Work Focus

+- **New Cloud Function for User-Specific Violations (Completed 2025-07-19):**
+    - **Objective:** Create a new callable cloud function, `getMyViolations`, to allow authenticated users to retrieve a list of violations they have personally reported.
+    - **Core Changes:**
+        - Created `functions/src/callable/getMyViolations.ts`.
+        - The function is based on the existing `getViolations` function but adds a crucial Firestore `where` clause to filter results by the authenticated user's UID (`where('reportedBy', '==', userId)`).
+        - Exported the new function from `functions/src/index.ts` to make it deployable.

 - **Mobile-Friendly Violation Reporting (Completed 2025-07-12):**
     - **Objective:** Enhance the "Report Violation" page to be more mobile-friendly by providing a direct camera access option.
     - **Core Changes:**